Transparency-Consent-Framework-Research/.github/profile/README.md

 ## Transparency and Consent Framework (TCF) Research

-We are a group of researches conducting qualitative and quantitavie studies analyzing the deployment of the TCF framework across the public web.
+We are a group of researchers conducting qualitative and quantitavie studies analyzing the deployment of the TCF framework across the public web.
 Contributors are welcome.

 <!--